Trump Promises Copyright Crackdown As DoJ Takes Aim At Streaming Pirates - Slashdot

 Hollywood's so passé.
 Nowdays it's Mickeywood.
 You can't ever take The Mouse!

 Actually one of the very first things they did after the US had nominal control of Baghdad, before realizing it was hard to do nation building than they thought, was to try and get the locally appointed legislature to pass some laws.
 Amongst the laws that the US was intent on pushing through quickly, was an agreement on copyright, patents, and other IP issues.
-Seriously, that was what they thought was high priority; before getting the country's infrastructure working again we had to make sure that Mickey
+Seriously, that was what they thought was high priority; before getting the country's infrastructure working again we had to make sure that Mickey Mouse was wasn't pirated.

-No Money To Spare (Score:4, Insightful)
+No Money To Spare (Score:5, Insightful)

 Let's be honest, regardless of the infinite greed of publishers and extreme desire on their part for extreme poseur status, there is no fucking money left in the economy to pay for their fucking delusions, it's called austerity morons, get fucking used to it.
 Right now their content and the psuedo celebrities are reaching all time lows in popularity mainly because of the collapse of the saturation advertising model, simply too many venues for advertising for too many products and dilution to insignificance for ads across all platforms.
 Austerity, people will not starve themselves to buy shitty content, the pseudo celebrities just look like any other egoistic blogger, in fact the pseudo celebrities are forced to act like typical youtubers ie https://www.youtube.com/watch?... [youtube.com] (don't bother watching it through just get an idea of the content) because they and their message have become insignificant except for the most gullible believers.